vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

 # Proxy Monitor Azure Function

-This project deploys a PowerShell-based Azure Function in an Azure App Service Environment (ASE) to monitor a proxy by accessing five public URLs every 10 seconds through a specified proxy URL.
+This project deploys a PowerShell-based Azure Function in an Azure App Service Environment (ASE) to monitor a proxy by accessing five public URLs every 10 seconds through a specified proxy URL, which requires CA and root CA certificates in `.pem` format for server certificate validation.
 It logs metrics (Timestamp, Url, HttpResponseCode, ResponseTimeMs, ProxyStatus, ExecutedAt) to a custom Log Analytics workspace table using a user-assigned managed identity for authentication and the Logs Ingestion API.

 ## Prerequisites
 - **Azure Subscription**: With access to an App Service Environment.